MrSashaman/MrSashaman/README.md

 ## 🎮 About Me

-- 🕹 I create indie games and weird interactive stuff
+🕹 I make indie games and weird interactive things.
-- 🎨 I love mixing code + visuals + sound into playable worlds
+🎨 I mix code, visuals, and sound into stuff you can actually play.
-- 🧠 Always learning something new
+🧠 I’m always picking up something new.
-- ☕ Powered by curiosity and late-night ideas
+☕ Mostly fueled by curiosity and too many late nights.

 ---